 - Vịnh Mốc tunnels – North Central Coast, Quảng Trị province.
 Some 2 km long system of tunnels in the depth of some 30 m where approximately 60 families lived during the Vietnam War in 1967 – 1972.

-- Chùa cầu – South Central Coast, Quảng Nam province.
+- Chùa cầu (Japanese Bridge) – South Central Coast, Quảng Nam province.
 Historical covered bridge with a Buddhist temple at one end of the bridge.
-Bridge was constructed by a local Japanese community in 1593.
+The bridge was constructed by a local Japanese community in 1593.

 - Dragon Bridge in Da Nang – South Central Coast, Da Nang.
 Landmark bridge, constructed in 2012.
-Bridge is adorned with giant sculpture of dragon which every evening at 9 PM spews fire.
+The bridge is adorned with a giant sculpture of dragon which every evening at 9 PM spews fire.

 - Khai Dinh Tomb – North Central Coast, Thừa Thiên–Huế province.
 Ornate imperial tomb, built on a hill in 1920 – 1931 for the unpopular emperor Khải Định.
 This ornate structure blends Eastern and Western traditions in architecture and art.
 Site contains the biggest sculptures of dragons in Vietnam.